-“All sacraments from the modernists bishops or priests are doubtful now.”Archbishop Marcel Lefebvre, October 1988 (Source)
+“All sacraments from the modernist bishops or priests are doubtful now.”Archbishop Marcel Lefebvre, October 1988 (Source)

 To this end, the WM Review is providing a special section on what pre-conciliar theologians and moralists had to say on the necessary forms, matter and ministers of various sacraments.
 We focus on topics that we do not think are adequately addressed elsewhere.
 At present, this includes the following:

-- The necessity for widespread access to conditional sacraments
+- Doubtful Baptisms – Reflections on the necessity for widespread access to conditional sacraments

 - The proximate matter of Baptism (the method of pouring)

-Those who have doubts or lack moral certainty regarding these sacraments are encouraged to seek out conditional sacraments.
+Those who have reasonable doubts or lack moral certainty regarding their sacraments are encouraged to seek out conditional sacraments.